 A few important ones are the ExportTableAddress (table of exported functions), the ImportTableAddress (table of imported functions), and the ResourcesTable (table of resources such as images embedded in the PE), and the ImportAddressTable (IAT), which stores the runtime addresses of the imported functions.

-The import address table is a data structure in a PE file that contains information about the addresses of functions imported from other executable files.
+- Import Address Table: The import address table is a data structure in a PE file that contains information about the addresses of functions imported from other executable files.
 These addresses are used to access the functions and data in the other executables.

 Each data directory entry specifies the size and relative virtual address of the directory.
 To locate a particular directory, we first need to determine the relative virtual address from the data directory array in the optional header.
 Then we have to use the virtual address to determine which section the directory is in.